High Arch Foot Treatment in Singapore

 What is the best treatment for high arches?

-The best treatment for high arches depends on the individual’s condition and underlying causes.
 Common approaches include custom orthotic insoles, supportive footwear, stretching and strengthening exercises, shock-absorbing padding, and modifications to daily activities.
-These approaches are personalised to relieve discomfort, improve function, and address any related issues, such as instability or toe deformities.
+These are personalised to relieve discomfort, improve function, and address related issues.

 Can surgery correct high arches?